 – Gaps in work experience or inconsistent academic performance

 – A fun fact about yourself

-Beyond addressing gaps in your work experience, inconsistent academic performance, or context for recommender selection, this essay provides you the opportunity to help the UNC Kenan-Flagler admissions team get to know you more fully.
+Beyond addressing gaps in your work experience, explaining inconsistent academic performance, or providing context for your recommender selection, this essay gives you the opportunity to help the UNC Kenan-Flagler admissions team get to know you more fully.
 The wording of this question even invites you to share something “fun” that will give the school more insight into who you are.
 If you do not need to address any problematic topics, you might not need to use all 200 words.

 If you are re-applying to the program, we appreciate your continued interest in UNC Kenan-Flagler.
-We require a complete application, with new essay responses, recommenders and an updated resume.
-Your transcripts will rollover to the new application, as will your test scores, if they are still valid.
-In addition, we ask for a brief essay (100 words or less) that describes how your application differs from your previous submission and that alerts us to new test scores, a recent promotion, or other areas that demonstrate how you have strengthened your candidacy.
+We require a complete application in addition to a brief essay that describes how your application differs from your previous submission and that alerts us to new test scores, a recent promotion, or other areas that demonstrate how you have strengthened your candidacy.

-If you are taking the time to re-apply, take the time to refresh your essays!
+If you are taking the time to reapply, refresh your essays!
 When I reviewed applications for UNC Kenan-Flagler, one of the first things I looked to see was whether there was new material in the essays compared to the previous year.
 Taking a fresh look at your application speaks volumes about your interest in the program.
 Enhance your resume to reflect an extra year of professional growth.
 Ideally, you have grown in your leadership outside of work as well.
-If your test scores were not a strength in your previous application, address how you have attempted to improve your skills or knowledge either through additional coursework, an improved score, or both.
+If your test scores were not a strength in your previous application, address how you have attempted to improve your skills or knowledge either through additional coursework or an improved score, or both.
 Your ability to highlight your most impressive improvements will signal self-awareness to the admissions team and help you make your case for admission.